sleepymalc/MISS/README.md

 	python model_train.py --seed 0 --train_size 5000 --test_size 500 --ensemble 5
 	```

-	Note that the training set and the test set is constructed deterministically: in the above example, it'll take the first 5000 training samples and 500 test samples.
+	Note that the training set and the test set are constructed deterministically: in the above example, it'll take the first 5000 training samples and 500 test samples.

 	>The test dataset here is only used to show the accuracy of the model; we do not use it for selecting the model (e.g., cross-validation).
 In other words, it won't affect the next step in any way.
 2. Solve the MISS and save the result to `./MLP/results/IF`.
 For the naive greedy: